-Founded by Linda Ryan Brach, PhD in 2020 in response to Covid and other societal issues that cause unrest in people, Heartfelt Presence is place where anyone can show up and find someone to talk to.
-Heartfelt Presence gives people a place to explore wellbeing and more freedom for their lives, whether they are struggling or navigating a challenging situation, or wanting to increase their enjoyment of life.
-This is a place to learn how much more simple life can be when we each trust in our own wisdom which we already possess inside.
+Founded by Linda Ryan, PhD in 2020 in response to Covid and other societal issues that cause unrest in people, Heartfelt Presence is a place where anyone can show up and find someone to talk with, free of charge.
+Heartfelt Presence gives people a place to explore wellbeing and more freedom for their lives whether they are struggling, or navigating a challenging situation, or wanting to increase their enjoyment of life.
+This is a place to learn how much more simple life can be when we each trust in our own wisdom that we already possess inside.

 How is this different?

-What we teach differs from many other approaches to tackling human problems in one fundamental way: it focuses on teaching health rather than treating illness.
-The model is rooted in a belief that we all have inner mental good health and teaches individuals how to access and sustain this health.
+What we teach differs from many other approaches to tackling human problems in one fundamental way: we focus on teaching health rather than treating illness.
+The model is rooted in a belief that we all have inner mental good health and we teach individuals how to access and sustain this health.

 The model states that we create our own psychological and emotional reality from the inside out via our thoughts in each moment.
 This means that no one is under the control of powerful emotions associated with past events, and they can find their own peace and wellbeing.

-In addition, recent and ongoing research on the impact of learning and understanding these Principles has recently been published in The Journal of Immigrant and Minority Health where findings showed that a 3 Principles intervention “reduces stress-related problems, supports calm parenting, and improves coping for diverse high-risk populations" and in the publication; Psychology in Schools where published research findings revealed that students who received the curriculum showed significant improvements in communication, decision‐making, and problem‐solving skills; emotional regulation; and resilience compared to students in the comparison condition.
+Recent and ongoing research on the impact of learning and understanding these principles has recently been published in The Journal of Immigrant and Minority Health where findings showed that this work "reduces stress-related problems, supports calm parenting, and improves coping for diverse high-risk populations" and in the publication; Psychology in Schools where published research findings revealed that students who received the curriculum showed significant improvements in communication, decision‐making, and problem‐solving skills; emotional regulation; and resilience compared to students in the comparison condition.